AlexBlack2202/redis-stat.net/README.md

 This utility is still a work in progress, I will continue updating it until it gets to a point that it works as close as the original application.
 If you find issues, file them in the issues section so that I can take a look at them.

-This version only contains the dashboard page, there is no console application loging.

 ## Technologies used

 - .NET Framework 4.5